Call for submissions: Country visit to the Republic of South Africa

-The Special Rapporteur is seeking information in preparation of her country visit to the Republic of South African scheduled to take place from 24 February to 6 March 2015.
+The Special Rapporteur is seeking information in preparation of her country visit to the Republic of South Africa, scheduled to take place from 4 to 11 December 2015.

 The Special Rapporteur will address violence against women broadly, focusing on both its causes and consequences.